Deadline for submission to this track:

 - Online access to the Abstract Supplement of the European Journal of Public Health and to the DPH 2019 ACM Proceedings

 Can I just attend the YRF, and not present?

 Absolutely!
 Not everyone attending the YRF is required to present their work.
 Attend the YRF and you can enjoy hearing about exciting research from our speakers, view poster presentations, participate in interesting discussions and talks on career mentoring and much more.

 *It is the authors’ responsibility to ensure that their submission adheres strictly to the required format most relevant for their work.
 Authors submitting their work for ACM publication should ensure their submission complies with DPH publication policies.
 Submissions that do not comply with the guidelines may be rejected without review.
+Work submitted for ACM publication after the June 25th deadline will be reviewed as a non-ACM submission.
 Any work of four pages or more that has been accepted for a journal or conference after peer reviewing, constitutes previous publication and will be considered as self-plagiarism and will influence the review panel’s assessment of the submission’s novelty and relevance.
-All presenters (oral and poster) are expected to register and pay to attend at least the YRF day, at the appropriate rate.
-Failure to do so may result in authors and their work being removed from the proceedings and programme.
+All presenters (oral and poster) are expected to register.
+Failure to do so may result in authors and their work being removed from the proceedings and